Florida Law Squatters Rights: A Fight for Private Property Rights

 Property owners in Florida have faced many challenges with unauthorized individuals occupying residential properties and refusing to leave.
 This problem, known as squatting, creates financial and legal issues for the owner of the real property.

 In the past, people found it challenging to get rid of squatters with the lack of clarity.
-Since the state signed the new Florida squatters law in 2024, things have improved Florida’s landlord-tenant laws, specifically Chapter 83 of the Florida Statutes, did not address the issue of squatters.
+Since the state signed the new Florida law in 2024, things have improved.
+However, Florida’s landlord-tenant laws, especially Chapter 83, still do not address squatters.

 Squatting often leads to lost rental income, property damage, and legal issues.
 When taking possession of the property, they rarely care of the outcome fro the property owner.

 Before the Governor signed HB 621, Florida property owners often faced risks because of the lack of removal guidelines.
-When police officers would respond to calls of squatting, they would usually refer it back as a civil issue.
+When police officers responded to calls about squatting, they often said it was a civil issue.
+This was because of possible adverse possession claims.

 Forcing property owners to go through the court system, and the eviction process is often slow and frustrating.
 Waiting for the court order or writ of posession can feel like forever.

-It also speeds up the eviction process in Florida.
+It also speeds up the eviction process in Florida which the state requires.
 This applies to unauthorized occupants who do not pay rent or have legal ownership.

 Both chambers of the Florida Legislature passed House Bill 621, titled “Property Rights.”
 Lawmakers agreeing across the board on any issue, is something that doesn't happen that often.
 Fortunately, the lawmakers made the right decision this time.
 This issue has been effecting Florida property owners, way to often.